nuomi/nuomi.github.com/projects/android/rom-hack-howto/index.md

 CyanogenMod is an aftermarket firmware for a number of cell phones based on the open-source Android operating system.
 It offers features not found in the official Android based firmwares of vendors of these cell phones.

+#AOSP

+AOKP stands for Android Open Kang Project.
+It is a custom ROM distribution for many Android devices.
+The name is a play on the word “kang” and AOSP (Android Open Source Project).
+The name was sort of a joke, but it just stuck, just like our infatuation with unicorns.

+#ASOP

+Android Open Source Project

 #ADB